raspberrypi/documentation/glossary/README.md

 - **SPI** – Serial Peripheral Interface bus, a synchronous serial communication interface specification used for short distance communication
 - **SSH** – Secure Shell, a cryptographic network protocol for operating network services securely over an unsecured network; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) or [Wikipedia](https://en.wikipedia.org/wiki/Secure_Shell)
 - **TLA** – three-letter abbreviation; almost the entire reason for this glossary
+- **TLS** – [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) A cryptographic protocol used to supply security over a computer network, often used to secure other protocols such as MQTT.
 - **TP1/TP2** – test points
 - **UART** – Universal Asynchronous Receiver-Transmitter, a protocol for asynchronous serial communication in which the data format and transmission speeds are configurable
 - **USB** – Universial Serial Bus; the main Raspberry Pi models have four USB sockets for connecting USB devices, for example, mice or keyboards; see [Wikipedia](https://en.wikipedia.org/wiki/USB)